aws-deadline/deadline-cloud-for-maya/README.md

 [![python](https://img.shields.io/pypi/pyversions/deadline-cloud-for-maya.svg?style=flat)](https://pypi.python.org/pypi/deadline-cloud-for-maya)
 [![license](https://img.shields.io/pypi/l/deadline-cloud-for-maya.svg?style=flat)](https://github.com/aws-deadline/deadline-cloud-for-maya/blob/mainline/LICENSE)

-AWS Deadline Cloud for Maya is a Python package that supports creating and running Audodesk Maya jobs within [AWS Deadline Cloud](deadline-cloud).
+AWS Deadline Cloud for Maya is a Python package that supports creating and running Audodesk Maya jobs within [AWS Deadline Cloud][deadline-cloud].
-It provides both the implementation of a Maya plug-in for your workstation that helps you offload the computation for your rendering workloads to [AWS Deadline Cloud](deadline-cloud) to free up your workstation's compute for other tasks, and the implementation of a command-line adaptor application based on the [Open Job Description (OpenJD) Adaptor Runtime][openjd-adaptor-runtime] that improves AWS Deadline Cloud's ability to run Maya efficiently on your render farm.
+It provides both the implementation of a Maya plug-in for your workstation that helps you offload the computation for your rendering workloads to [AWS Deadline Cloud][deadline-cloud] to free up your workstation's compute for other tasks, and the implementation of a command-line adaptor application based on the [Open Job Description (OpenJD) Adaptor Runtime][openjd-adaptor-runtime] that improves AWS Deadline Cloud's ability to run Maya efficiently on your render farm.